Loading

 THE MISSION

-Our sport has seen a significant shift in the way mountain biking and trail development are contributing to communities.
-Towns that once relied on booming local economies, often driven by industry and manufacturing, are now turning to tourism and outdoor recreation as a way of reinventing themselves and creating a healthy future.
+Over the years, mountain bikers have had to form unlikely partnerships with land managers in their fight to ride.
+Little did they know, that these relationships would transform their communities.
 This documentary is a story of success, examining multiple paradigms that span local and national levels, and the effort it takes to create a “Biketown”.
 These different scenarios can provide a road map to help guide communities around the globe to similar prosperity.
 This film and multimedia project delivers a message of hope and sheds light on the unique partnerships responsible for a new era in outdoor recreation.

 THE APPROACH